 And below are a collage of photos and my review:

 We booked our tickets online.
-You can check their ticket prices here – it was £18 per child (4 to 14 years old), £15 for adults from 15 years old, £10 for early years (1 to 3 years old) and infants are free if you pay in advance.
+You can check the KidZania ticket prices online – it was £18 per child (4 to 14 years old), £15 for adults from 15 years old, £10 for early years (1 to 3 years old) and infants are free if you pay in advance.
 If you pay once you are there, the price is £39 per child and £18 for adults.
 I though it was also interesting to know that schools can organise a trip there.
 I thought this would be a fantastic way to teach kids different type of jobs in a fun way.

 We printed our tickets that looked like boarding passes for a flight.
 The whole idea is that you are flying to a magic place to fulfill all kids dreams!
 After changing and getting ready we got in our car and started our adventure.
 As soon as we arrived to Westfield we followed the signs to KidZania.
 It is very easy, there is no way that you could get lost – for the people that know Westfield London, KidZania is near the Marks & Spencer’s entrance.
 There are lots of signs from the parking zone that guide you to the specific entrance.
 Then you take a lift and the entrance is just next to it.
 Inside, you then have to take another lift up or use the escalators.
-After that you arrive in what looks like a Birtish Airways Airport departures hall/check-in area.
+After that you arrive in what looks like a British Airways Airport departures hall/check-in area.
 Within the departure hall there is also a huge British Airways emblazoned plane that you need to walk below, which just adds to the sense of wonder.

 At the check-in desk they greet you as though you are about to take a flight.
 They do a check-in using your tickets and ask about any allergies, etc. We were each then given a ‘watch like’ electronic bracelet which is to keep a track of every person, making it difficult for anyone to get lost – a great idea!
 Bella was also given 50 Kidzo’s (KidZania’s own currency!) to spend inside.
 After that you are finally ready to go pas security and go inside.
 It really is like being in a totally different place – an life-like town for kids.
 You can find everything that you might expect to find in a normal town or city (Hospitals, banks, police station, sports stadium to name a few) but re-imagined for children.

 You will find the Information Centre just to your right as soon as you enter.
 You can go there to see a full list of what jobs or activities are available.
 There are lots of options to choose from.
-You can find the whole list of activities here.
+You can find the whole list of KidZania London activities.
 From our experience the best thing to do is to go around first to check the different activities so the children get to see what activities are available and what they might want to do first.

 There are establishments where your kids can earn money: Music Academy, City Clock, Dance Club, Recycling Centre, Power Company, Aviation Academy, Engineering Centre, Acting Academy, City Tour Bus, Bank, Vault, Dentist, Hospital and A&E, Garment Recycling Plant, Newspaper, Radio Station, Animation Studio, Beauty Salon, Courier Service, Hotel, Police Station, Forensic Lab, Fire Station, Fashion Studio, Supermarket, Department Store and Stadium.